raajie/ramac_89/README.md

 **Credit Risk Analysis EDA Fintech Projects**

-Technique used:
+***Technique used:***

-  Exploratory Data Analysis
+  -> Exploratory Data Analysis

-Objective:
+**Objective:**

-  This EDA focusses on calculating credit score to determines a borrower’s ability to meet their debt obligations and the lender’s aim when advancing credit.
+  ->This EDA focusses on calculating credit score to determines a borrower’s ability to meet their debt obligations and the lender’s aim when advancing credit.